RealKeyMorph: Keypoints in Real-world Coordinates for Resolution-agnostic Image Registration: Experimental Setup

 \subsection{Metrics}

 We evaluate registration performance using SSIM, Soft Dice Score, and HD.
-For each subject, we compute the average Soft Dice Score and HD between the segmentation masks across the left kidney, right kidney, liver, and spleen.
+For each subject, we compute the average Soft Dice Score and HD between the segmentation masks.
 To ensure a fair comparison between baseline methods and our proposed model, we resample the registered images from a $256^3$ voxel resolution back to the original fixed image resolution before evaluation.